Fair Value Gap Basics

 In the example pictured below, we see the opposite of the above example.
 A Fair Value Gap is created due to strong buying pressure.
 Price trades up, begins to top out and then pulls back into the Fair Value Gap.
 This clears out the imbalance that was made from the move up, and almost immediately after the gap is filled, price is able to continue quite higher.

-Scanning For A Fair Value Gap
+Scanning Fair Value Gaps

 Though it is not possible at this time to use the Fair Value Gap indicator in the scanner, it is still possible to scan for Fair Value Gaps using price action criteria.
 As we defined earlier in the blog, Fair Value Gaps are formed via a three-candle sequence in which a large candle’s neighboring candles’ upper and lower wicks do not fully overlap the large candle.
+Add these customs scans to identify Fair Value Gaps as they form!

 In the instance of a Fair Value Gap being created due to large buying pressure, we would use the following criteria: